How to Turn Buyer Questions Into Content That AI Recommends

 BlogWhy Most Local Businesses Are Invisible to AI Search

 When someone asks ChatGPT to recommend a business in your category, your name probably doesn't come up.
-It's not a technology problem — it's a content problem.
-Here's the opportunity.
+It's not about reviews or reputation.
+It's about content — and most local businesses have none that AI can use.

 ProductHow It Works